 Donizetti's Tudor Queens and the Transmission of Vocal Knowledge

 My research examines the bel canto tradition as an integrated system in which vocal technique, singer capability, and compositional and performance practices operate as structurally interconnected forces through which vocal and dramatic meaning are realized.
-At the center of this investigation are Gaetano Donizetti’s Tudor operas (Anna Bolena, Maria Stuarda, and Roberto Devereux) which function as a concentrated case study within this operatic framework.
-The project positions these works as a particularly intensified realization of a distinctive configuration in which dramatic pressure, vocal extremity, and operatic form converge with unusual force.
+At the center of this investigation are Gaetano Donizetti's Tudor operas (Anna Bolena, Maria Stuarda, and Roberto Devereux) which function as a concentrated case study within this operatic framework.
+The project positions these works as a particularly intensified realizations of a distinctive configuration in which dramatic pressure, vocal extremity, and operatic form converge with unusual force.
 Rather than treating the Tudor operas as isolated masterpieces or exclusively interpretive objects, the study examines the systems that produced their distinctive vocal-dramatic profiles and the embodied vocal practices upon which they depend.
 More broadly, my research explores relationships between vocal formation and function, repertorial practice, voice classification, performance traditions, and the transmission of embodied vocal knowledge across changing historical and institutional conditions.

 Amor mi fe’ colpevole, m’aprì l’abisso amor…